FuturICT2/fin4-core/README.md

 In the following we document the basic execution of the server and the elm app are explained.
 Detailed information can/ will be found in the respective packages.

 ## fin4 Server
+The main functioning of the server is explained in the [server](https://github.com/FuturICT2/fin4-core/tree/master/server) package.
 ### Entry point - main.go
 When executing
 ```bash